 What To Do About the Insurers Raising Rates

 If your insurance carrier surcharges its holders for not-at-fault claims, then it’s probably about time to start looking to switch/change car insurance providers.
 Keep in mind that surcharges are applied on your insurance renewal date.
 So, you have some time to spare between when you merely file your claim versus when you actually need to pay it.

 If you’re considering signing up for a new insurance company, whether or not they surcharge for not-at-fault accidents is a critical question, the answer to which could make the difference between choosing one insurance carrier versus another.
 Why is it so important?
 Because having to worry about your insurance rates going up each and every time that you file a claim (regardless of whether or not the accident was your fault) is a major, and sometimes stressful, hassle!

 Contact an Experienced New Jersey Car Attorney Today

 If you’ve been injured and now face high car accident and face rising insurance costs, contact Rossetti & DeVoto, New Jersey’s premier personal injury law firm, today at (856) 354-0900 for a free, no-obligation consultation.
 Our firm will fight for your right to compensation from the at-fault driver or the insurance company denying your claim.
-You deserve to be fairly compensated for the injuries suffered in a New Jersey car accident so it doesn’t come out of your own pocket.
+You deserve fair compensation for the injuries suffered in a New Jersey car accident.
+The reason being so it doesn’t come out of your own pocket.